james-d-mitchell/mt3501-lnotes-generator/content/02-vector-spaces.md

 :::

 The latter example is important in the context of pure mathematics.
-For the purposes many applications of linear algebra in applied mathematics and the physical sciences, the examples $\mathbb{R}$ and $\mathbb{C}$ are the most important.
+For the purposes of many applications of linear algebra in applied mathematics and the physical sciences, the examples
+$\mathbb{R}$ and $\mathbb{C}$ are the most important.
 For those of a pure mathematical bent, however, it is worth noting that much of what is done in this course will work over an arbitrary field.

 ::: {.defn}
 []{#def-vspace label="def-vspace"} Let $F$ be a field.
 A